I hope this email works! I am a brother

 world.”
 (Rom.
 11:25; Eph.
 1:4,5, 8-11) Not that he had foreknown the particular

-individuals who had not yet been born but rather he determined back in the
+individuals who had not yet been born, but rather he determined their number

-Garden of Eden the full number of them, when he first spoke of the “seed”.
+when he first spoke of the seed.
 (Gen.

-bride for him, who make up the “kingdom of the heavens,” that the harm that Adam
+to rule with Jesus in the “kingdom of the heavens,” that God will undo the harm that Adam

-The prophet Daniel was inspired to write about the ones who make up God's
+brought upon mankind.
+(1 Cor.
+15:21-28) The prophet Daniel wrote about the ones who make up God's

-heavenly kingdom, although he did not understand what he wrote:
+heavenly kingdom, although he himself did not understand what he wrote:

 One like a Son of man, and He came to the Ancient of Days and was presented